monkeylearn/monkeylearn-ruby/README.md

 description | `String` | The description of the model. algorithm | `String` | The [algorithm](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-changing-the-algorithm) used when training the model.
 It can either be "nb" or "svm". language | `String` | The [language](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-language) of the model.
-Full list of [supported languages](https://monkeylearn.com/api/v3/#classifier-detail). max_features | `Integer` | The [maximum amount of features](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-max-features) used when training the model.
-Between 10 and 100000. ngram_range | `Array` | Indicates which [N-gram range](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-n-gram-range) used when training the model.
+Full list of [supported languages](https://monkeylearn.com/api/v3/#classifier-detail). max_features | `Integer` | The [maximum number of features](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-max-features) used when training the model.
+Between 10 and 100000. ngram_range | `Array` | Indicates which [n-gram range](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-n-gram-range) used when training the model.
 A list of two numbers between 1 and 3.
-The first one indicates the minimum and the second one the maximum N for the N-grams used. use_stemming | `Boolean`| Indicates whether [stemming](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-stemming) is used when training the model. preprocess_numbers | `Boolean` | Indicates whether [number preprocessing](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-preprocess-numbers) is done when training the model. preprocess_social_media | `Boolean` | Indicates whether [preprocessing for social media](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-social-media-preprocessing-and-regular-expressions) is done when training the model. normalize_weights | `Boolean` | Indicates whether [weights will be normalized](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-normalize-weights) when training the model. stopwords | `Boolean or Array` |  The list of [stopwords](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-filter-stopwords) used when training the model.
-Use false for no stopwords, true for the default stopwords, or an array of strings for custom stopwords. whitelist | `Array` | The [whitelist](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-whitelist) of words used when training the model.
+They indicate the minimum and the maximum n for the n-grams used, respectively. use_stemming | `Boolean`| Indicates whether [stemming](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-stemming) is used when training the model. preprocess_numbers | `Boolean` | Indicates whether [number preprocessing](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-preprocess-numbers) is done when training the model. preprocess_social_media | `Boolean` | Indicates whether [preprocessing for social media](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-social-media-preprocessing-and-regular-expressions) is done when training the model. normalize_weights | `Boolean` | Indicates whether [weights will be normalized](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-normalize-weights) when training the model. stopwords | `Boolean or Array` |  The list of [stopwords](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-filter-stopwords) used when training the model.
+Use *false* for no stopwords, *true* for the default stopwords, or an array of strings for custom stopwords. whitelist | `Array` | The [whitelist](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-whitelist) of words used when training the model.

 Example: